enginmanap/limonEngine-docs/docs/APIUsage.rst

 bool LoadAndRemove(const std::string& worldFileName)
 ====================================================

 Loads the world requested, and removes the current world.
-Returns true.
+Returns true if load successful, false if not.
+If not successful, world doesn't change.

 It is used to switch between big worlds, like game maps.
 It is not necessary to clear menu worlds since they use very little memory.